 - Spinach, pumpkin seeds, chard, almonds, black beans, avocado, figs, dark chocolates, and bananas are excellent sources of magnesium.

-- Avocados, spinach, squash, sweet potato, salmon, beans, banana, and beets are the best source of potassium.
+- Avocados, spinach, squash, sweet potato, salmon, beans, bananas, and beets are the best source of potassium.

 - Fish is the most significant source of omega-3 fatty acids.